pemcg/manageiq-automation-howto-guide/chapter6/evm_and_the_workspace.md

 ### $evm.instantiate

-We can use _$evm.instantiate_ to launch another Automation Instance programmatically from a running method, by specifying its URI within the Automate namespace e.g.
+We can use `$evm.instantiate` to launch another Automation Instance programmatically from a running method, by specifying its URI within the Automate namespace e.g.

 ```ruby
 $evm.instantiate('/Discovery/Methods/ObjectWalker')
 ```
-Instances called in this way execute synchronously, and so the calling method waits for completion before continuing.
-The called Instance also appears as a child object of the caller (it sees the caller as its _$evm.parent_).
+Instances called in this way execute synchronously, so the calling method waits for completion before continuing.
+The called Instance also appears as a child object of the caller (it sees the caller as its `$evm.parent`).